On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Proof of Theorem .

 Let $(Y, X; \mathcal{F})$ be as in Theorem \ref{thm_psh}.
 Consider a continuous function $\Phi\colon V \to \mathbb{R}\cup\{\infty\}$, defined on a neighborhood $V$ of $Y$, which is plurisubharmonic on $V\setminus Y$.
 Set

 First, we show that $\Omega \neq \emptyset$ by assuming a contradiction.
 Second, we check that $\Omega=Y$ and $\Phi$ is extended as a plurisubharmonic function.

-We take a transversal $\tau$ of $\mathcal{F}$ at $p_{0}\in Y$.
+We assume that $\Omega=\emptyset$ holds.
+Take a transversal $\tau$ of $\mathcal{F}$ at $p_{0}\in Y$.
 Let $c$ be a closed curve as in Theorem \ref{thm_maincor} and $c'$ as in the assumption of Theorem \ref{thm_psh}.
 After taking a finite covering space if necessary, we may assume that $c$ and $c'$ generate the fundamental group $\pi_{1}(Y, p_{0})$.
 Note that the conclusion is not changed by this operation.
 Set $f:=h_{\mathcal{F}}(\langle c \rangle)$ and $g:=h_{\mathcal{F}}(\langle c' \rangle)$, where $f$ is irrationally indifferent and non-linearizable and $g$ is of finite order.
-As in the proof of Theorem \ref{thm_ph}, there exists a hedgehog $K$ of an admissible neighborhood $U$ in $\tau$ which is completely invariant under the action of $\Gamma =\langle f,g\rangle$.
+By taking a finite covering space if necessary again, we may further assume that $g$ is the identity.
+As in the proof of Theorem \ref{thm_ph}, there exists a hedgehog $K$ of an admissible neighborhood $U$ in $\tau$ which is completely invariant under the action of $\Gamma =\langle f,g\rangle=\langle f\rangle$.
 Also as in the proof of Theorem \ref{thm_ph}, take a relatively compact neighborhood $W$ of $Y$ in $V$ such that the saturated set $\mathcal{F}(K)$ is included in $W$.
 By the assumption, the set

 is a neighborhood of $Y$ in $V$, where $M$ is a constant.
 By enlarging $M$, we may assume that $V_{M}\Subset W$ and $U_{M}:=V_{M}\cap \tau \Subset U$.
 Since $K\cap \partial U\neq \emptyset$ (see Theorem \ref{siegel}), $K\setminus \overline{U_{M}} \neq \emptyset$.